sm4rtm4art/LLM_Rag/start_prompt_comparison_module.md

-Objective: Implement the document comparison feature as defined in Phase 6 of EXPANSION_PLAN.md.
+Objective: Implement the document comparison feature as defined in Phase 6 of EXPANSION_PLAN.md, leveraging the S2 Chunking integration from Phase 5.5.

 Context:

 - Reference EXPANSION_PLAN.md Part 2: Document Comparison Feature for detailed requirements.
 - This builds upon the OCR pipeline developed in earlier phases.
+- Incorporate the S2 Chunking library (structural-semantic chunking) to improve document segmentation quality.
+- The comparison module should operate on the structured and chunked output provided by the main OCR pipeline (using the chunking strategy configured in Phase 5.5, e.g., SemanticChunker initially).
 - Strictly adhere to all rules defined in .cursor/rules/.cursorrules (Python 3.12, uv, FastAPI/Pydantic where applicable, PEP 8, meaningful names, docstrings, type hints, testing, exception handling).

 Tasks: